Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park1

 Last Edited=28 Jan 2008

-Lt.-Col. Alfred Hacking was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He lived at Dalmorton, Selsey, Sussex, England.1 He was decorated with the award of the Military Cross (M.C.).1
+Lt.-Col. Alfred Hacking was awarded the Distinguished Service Order (D.S.O.)1 He lived at Dalmorton, Selsey, Sussex, EnglandG.1 He was awarded the Military Cross (M.C.)1

 Child of Lt.-Col. Alfred Hacking